duneanalytics/docs/docs/reference/dune-v2/query-engine.md

 !!! warning
     **Dune SQL is still in alpha!** If you find any other changes in Spark or Dune SQL that are important to note, please feel free to [submit a PR to this docs page on GitHub](https://github.com/duneanalytics/docs/edit/master/docs/reference/dune-v2/query-engine.md) or let us know in #dune-sql.

-### Double quotes are not recommended

-Using double quotes is not recommended in DuneV2, even when the engine runs your query without returning an error.

-This is because the parser sometimes treats words in double quotes as a string and sometimes it treats them as an object like a column name.

-For example, referencing a column name in the `WHERE` clause using double quotes works as expected.
-However, the same query inside a CTE treats the column name as a string, [as can be seen here](https://dune.com/queries/1199604).

 ### Syntax Comparison